+Financial Leadership is different.
 The financial leader is not the face of the company and does not have the formal authority of the CEO.
 Financial leaders need to have the be able to use influence to affect change in an organization.
 While financial leaders have formal authority, the successful leaders are able to influence others.
 The ability to use influence to affect change is the key to financial leadership.
 The Financial Leadership Model will help financial leaders build these skills and the team necessary to build their ability to influence the organization.

 Financial Leadership Model

 The Financial Leadership Model has two critical components.
 First, there are competencies that all members of the finance team should have.
 These skills are necessary for the financial leader to develop on the team in order for their leadership to be effective.
-The second component are the leadership traits that are necessary for financial leaders to unlock true financial leadership in their organization.
+The second component is the leadership traits that are necessary for financial leaders to unlock true financial leadership in their organization.
 These skills will allow the financial leader to adapt to different situations in the business and to become a valued counsel and advocate for the business.

 The workshop will introduce the different module components and develop competency matrices for both the Financial Competencies and Leadership Traits.
 During the workshop we will establish performance criteria for each of the competencies and traits.
 We will further establish performance criteria for different levels in the organization.

 The matrices are a key output for this workshop.
-They matrices will be further refined and validated as the program progresses.
+The matrices will be further refined and validated as the program progresses.
 It is important that workshop participants are prepared to discuss current performance of the finance team and expectations based on the model.

 Successful leaders need to build successful teams.
 There are four financial competencies that team members need to demonstrate.
 The more senior the role in the organization, the more skill that is required in each of these competencies.
-Catalyst, the first competency is the ability to see what and how it needs to be done to meet the company goals is the first of these competencies.
+Catalyst, the first competency is the ability to see what and how things need to be done to meet the company goals is the first of these competencies.
 The second is Reporting or the communicating on the activities of the company while preserving assets with control.
-Balance, the third competency is the ability to balance different activities and requirements to fulfil the needs of the customer.
+Balance, the third competency is the ability to balance different activities and requirements to fulfill the needs of the customer.
 The final competency is The Curve.
 This is the ability to use the company objectives to navigate uncertainty.

 It is important to have employees with sufficient levels of the competencies for their role in the organization.
 When employees do not have the sufficient level of these competencies it will create problems with the team’s performance and will be a distraction for the financial leaders of the company.